surniaulula/wpsso-ratings-and-reviews/readme.txt

 * The color of star ratings can be customized from the settings page.

-**Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) meta tags and JSON-LD markup:**
+**Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) meta tags and (optional) JSON-LD markup:**

-Google reads aggregate rating meta tags (or the optional Schema JSON-LD markup) to add star ratings to search results ([WPSSO JSON Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required for JSON-LD markup).
-WooCommerce product ratings and reviews are also included in the aggregate rating meta tags and JSON-LD markup.
+Google reads aggregate rating meta tags (or the optional Schema JSON-LD markup) to add star ratings to search results (the [WPSSO JSON Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) is required for the optional JSON-LD markup).

-**Includes complete [Schema Review](https://schema.org/Review) as optional JSON-LD markup:**
+**Includes complete [Schema Review](https://schema.org/Review) in the (optional) JSON-LD markup:**

-Including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review ([WPSSO JSON Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required for JSON-LD markup).
+Including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review (the [WPSSO JSON Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) is required for the optional JSON-LD markup).

 <h3>No templates to modify or update!</h3>